mayuuu05/Bhagvad_geeta_app-/README.md

-# Bhagavad Gita Flutter App
+# Bhagavad Gita Flutter App ⚜

 Welcome to the Bhagavad Gita Flutter App repository!
 This project aims to provide a comprehensive and immersive experience for readers and followers of the Bhagavad Gita.
 Built using the Flutter framework, this app ensures a smooth, responsive, and feature-rich experience across multiple platforms.

-⚜ Dive deep into the timeless wisdom of the Bhagavad Gita with our newly developed Flutter app.
+Dive deep into the timeless wisdom of the Bhagavad Gita with our newly developed Flutter app.
 Designed for both enthusiasts and scholars, this app is packed with features that ensure a seamless and enriching experience:

+## 🌐 Multilingual Support:
+Easily switch between languages including Gujarati, Hindi, Sanskrit, and English.
+The app adapts dynamically, offering you the sacred text in the language of your choice.

+## 🎨 Theme Customization:
+Personalize your reading experience with our theme change feature.
+Whether you prefer a light or dark mode, our app has got you covered.

+## 📚 Comprehensive Content:
+Access all 18 chapters and 700 shlokas of the Bhagavad Gita.
+Explore the verses in depth and gain insights into the profound teachings.

+## 🔍 User-Friendly Interface:
+Our intuitive design ensures easy navigation and a smooth user experience, making it effortless to find and read specific chapters or shlokas.

 <div align = "center">